mautic/user-documentation/docs/categories/categories-overview.rst

 .. vale off

-When creating a new Category you can select type, title, description, alias, color and available status.
+When creating a new Category you can select type, title, description, alias, color and availability status.
 The color will be helpful to quickly find Mautic elements by their appropriate Category when viewing things like the Calendar or other areas within Mautic.

 Using Categories for Contacts
 ******************************